RGBboy/hookable/readme.md

 ## Usage

-  Hookable adds functionality to wrap a function with `pre` and `post` hooks
+  Hookable adds functionality to wrap a function with `before` and `after` hooks

 ``` javascript